alphagov/seal/README.md

 - morning_seal_quotes: Morning quotes set by your team
 - afternoon_seal_quotes: Afternoon quotes set by your team
 - seal_prs: Morning alerts about old and recent pull requests by team members
-- dependapanda: Morning alerts about Dependabot pull requests
+- dependapanda: Morning alerts about Dependabot and Renovate pull requests*
 - security_alerts: Security alerts (only available to teams receiving Dependabot alerts)

+\* Dependapanda identifies PRs authored by Dependabot and those with branches beginning "renovate".
+When posting to Slack, it links to a list of PRs with the label "dependencies".
+Most Dependabot PRs will have this label - [a small minority don't](https://github.com/search?q=org%3Aalphagov+author%3Adependabot%5Bbot%5D+-label%3Adependencies&type=pullrequests).
+[Renovate must be set up to provide this label](https://github.com/alphagov/publishing-api/blob/6053b22d536ece8f93ae1006f99c9a513bc1d381/renovate.json#L14).

 ### Local testing